roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Biography

 Welcome to my website!
-I am an applied economic theorist working environmental economics and game theory, global games in particular.
+I am an applied economic theorist working environmental economics, public economics, and game theory.
 My home base is the Department of Economics, Swedish University of Agricultural Sciences, Sweden.
 I also co-organize the seminar series at my department.

 I receive a **Jan Wallanders och Tom Hedelius stiftelse** program grant (P22-0229), of which I am the principal investigator.